How to send returns to the Environment Agency and waste producer if you receive or dispose of hazardous waste.

 - physical form of the waste

-- hazardous properties for the waste (HP1 to HP15, and POP)
+- hazardous properties for the waste – HP1 to HP15 and persistent organic pollutant (POP)

-An Environment Agency regulatory position means it will not normally take enforcement action for failure to report these waste movements in full unless:
+An Environment Agency regulatory position means they will not normally take enforcement action for failure to report these waste movements in full unless:

 - other hazardous waste requirements are not complied with